Signposts

 ubiquitous kitchen verse inscribed on them.
 But I use Shirley’s cup and I am

-takes my mind somewhere unexpected, somewhere pleasant.
+mind always wanders somewhere unexpected, somewhere pleasant.

 The “Chowda Mug” always brings back the emotions and warmth I feel for all